skzv/my-plain-blog/_posts/2021-07-28-lucid-configurator-is-a-streaming-video-game.md

 ![Zero Light]({{ "/unity-zero-light.png" | prepend: page.imgpath }})
 {% include caption.html content="Video games have brought us a long way." %}

 Now I put all the pieces together.
 When I connect to the site, they load a 2D configurator.
-If my hardware can handle it, they connect me to an instance of Unity - a 3D video game engine - running on an AWS server.
+If my internet connection can handle it, they connect me to an instance of Unity - a 3D video game engine - running on an AWS server.
 The server receives my mouse inputs, rotating and zooming the field of view, renders the results in the cloud, and streams them back to me.

 <div class="divider"></div>